ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 ### HPKE key configuration {#hpke-config}

 Our protocol uses HPKE for public-key encryption {{!I-D.irtf-cfrg-hpke}}.
-Each helper specifies the HPKE public key that clients use to encrypt the helper's input share, and the collector specifies the HPKE public key that helpers use to encrypt output shares during collection.
+Each aggregator specifies the HPKE public key that clients use to encrypt its input share, and the collector specifies the HPKE public key that helpers use to encrypt output shares during collection.
 The public key and associated parameters are structured as follows: